Terms and Conditions for Contracted Services

 No provision of this Agreement or a Project shall be waived by any act, omission or knowledge of a party or its agents or employees except by an instrument in writing expressly waiving such provision and signed by a duly authorized officer of the waiving party.

-This Agreement shall be governed by the laws of the Commonwealth of Puerto Rico, and the parties hereby submit to the jurisdiction of the Puerto Rico courts, both state and federal.
+This Agreement shall be governed by the laws of the State of Maryland, and the parties hereby submit to the jurisdiction of the State of Maryland courts, both state and federal.
 This Agreement shall be construed and interpreted in accordance with the English language notwithstanding any translation of this Agreement into any language other than English.
 The UN Convention on Contracts for the International Sale of Goods (1980) shall not apply to this Agreement.

 Whenever possible, each provision of this Agreement will be interpreted in such manner as to be effective and valid under applicable law, but if any provision of this Agreement is held to be prohibited by or invalid under applicable law, such provision will be ineffective only to the extent of such prohibition or invalidity without invalidating the remainder of this Agreement.